WokLibCodeClub/Hangman/step01-list_of_pictures/STEP1.md

 ## Triple quotes as a way of making a Python string which goes over several lines

-Each of the items in a list in the starter project is a *text string*, but you might have noticed that these text strings don't begin and end with `'` or `"` like normal text strings, they begin and end with `"""` - a triple double-quote mark.
+Each of the items in a list in the starter project is a *text string*, but you might have noticed that these text strings don't begin and end with `'` or `"` like normal text strings, they begin and end with `"""` - a triple quote mark.
 What is the meaning of a triple quote mark?

 You can see an explanation of this near the end of the introductory video [(link to video)](https://youtu.be/FOJO9RdFEF8) for this project, but the simple explanation is that a text string which is inside *triple* quotes can spread across several lines, so any time you want your string start a new line you type ENTER inside the triple quotes, and this will be shown as a new line when Python prints the text.

+You can use either triple single quotes ```'''``` or triple double-quotes ```"""``` to get this effect.

 ## Special feature of the ```\``` character